AlexMcD-git/Capstone-Project/README.md

 In the "submit for a tile" you will submit a link to the screenshot of you fulfulling the requirements for a tile.
 You will select the tile and your team (viewable in Boards tab).

-Admins: Login to view the Admins tab.
+Creating an "Owner" with the CLI is nesessary to make other admin accounts. "rails db:seed" creates an admin account with username "Alex" and password "123".
+From there other admin accounts can be created.
+Seeding also creates a game with two teams, and tiles are randomly complete, incomplete or pending.

+Once logged in, admins can view the  new "Admins tab".
 Here you will see a description with an image.
 Approve or decline the claim based on the image.
-You can also create teams and add players to those teams.
+You can also create teams and add players to those teams, as well as remove either.